patriciogonzalezvivo/Skylines02/README.md

 Machine that prints the large-scale transitions of the horizon on a path from the city to the mountains.
-While _Skyline #01_ sees through the flow of the time, _Skyline #02_ expands our perception of space.
+While _Skyline #01_ sees through the flow of the time, _Skyline #02_ expands our perception of space .

 ![IMAGE](Design/sk02.png)